riptidewave93/npn2-debian/README.md

 `docker-ce losetup wget sudo`

 ## Usage
-- Just run `sudo ./build.sh`.
+- Just run `make`.
 - Completed builds output to `./output`
-- To cleanup and clear all builds, run `sudo ./build.sh clean`
+- To cleanup and clear all builds, run `make clean`

+Other helpful commands:

+- Have a build fail and have stale mounts? `make mountclean`
+- Want to delete the download cache and do a 100% fresh build? `make distclean`

 ## Flashing
 - Take your completed image from `./output` and extract it with gunzip